Why amqp-contract?

 Your contract is the single source of truth:

-// ✅ One contract definition using publisher-first pattern
+// ✅ One contract definition using event pattern

 const contract = defineContract({